 And if these compostable ends up in a landfill (which is usually the case unless we send it directly to an industrial facility for its biodegradation) it ends up emitting methane and being much worse for the planet than the conventional plastic that stays in the landfill for 150 years without decomposing.

-In addition, compostable or biodegradables are easily confused with conventional plastics and if they are mixed in the recyclable stream it is also detrimental to that recycling process.
+In addition, compostable or biodegradables are easily confused with conventional plastics and if they are mixed in the recyclable stream it is also detrimental to that recycling process (myths about global warming).

 6. Hydropower can help tackle climate change because it is a renewable energy source

 Depending on the size of the dam, hydroelectric energy may be considered a renewable source of energy or not.
 In 2004, the Citizens United for Renewable Energy and Sustainability declared only hydroelectric energy as renewable for dams smaller than 10 MW.
-For large dams, due to the environmental damage they generate, the large investments and displacement of people living in these areas, among many other reasons, it was decided not to consider them as renewables.
+For large dams, due to the environmental damage they generate, the large investments and displacement of people living in these areas, among many other reasons, it was decided not to consider them as renewables (myths about global warming).

 The uncontrolled spread of fires is both a cause and a consequence of climate change.
 They are a main cause because during a fire the main source of CO2 capture (trees) is removed from the earth, while generating large amounts of CO2 during and after the fire has ended.
 But also their uncontrolled spreading is a consequence of climate change, since droughts and changes in rainfall season causes the trees and plants to be drier.
 This makes them a much more potent combustion source when fire reaches them, and it is the reason why it gets every year harder to extinguish forest fires once they started.